texcindy99/Coursera_Find_Location_For_New_Pet_Store_In_Manhattan/README.md

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>

-Must give credit to .... for the data.
-You can find the Licensing for the data and other descriptive information at the link available [here](http://...).
+Must give credit to Coursera and Foursquare for the data.
+You can find the Licensing for the data and other descriptive information at [Coursera](https://www.coursera.org/professional-certificates/ibm-data-science) and [Foursqucare](https://foursquare.com/).
 Otherwise, feel free to use the code here as you would like!